 Portable (Petrol/Gasoline/LPG) Generator Maintenance Tips

 Regular maintenance is crucial to ensure the proper functioning and longevity of a portable generator.
-Here are some tips to help you maintain your portable (petrol, gasoline, LPG, Honda, or inverter) generator:
+Here are some tips to help you maintain your portable (petrol, gasoline, LPG, Honda, dual fuel, or inverter) generators:

 1. Read the Manual: Always refer to the manufacturer’s manual for specific maintenance instructions and schedules.
 Different generators may have unique maintenance processes.